rachelleignacio/ListBucket/README.md

 # ListBucket
-A simple list app implemented using the clean architecture design pattern.
+A simple list app implemented using MVP + clean architecture.